Ireland is home to over 30,000 castles. Say what?

 Opening hours varies depending on the season.
 For an updated list of opening hours, click here.

 €5 per adult, €3 for student and €13 for a family of 4.
-It includes access to the Trim Castle grounds and audio-visual show at the visitor center.
-You can get the ticket from the visitor center.
+It includes access to the Trim Castle grounds and audio-visual show at the visitor centre.
+You can get a ticket from the visitor centre.

 Location: Trim, Co Meath

 4.Rock of Cashel, Co.
 Tipperary

 The Rock of Cashel, also known as Cashel of the Kings and St. Patrick’s Rock, is a historic site located at Cashel in County Tipperary.
 It is one of the most spectacular attractions in Ireland and also one of the most visited castles in Ireland.

 This iconic landmark was the seat of the High Kings of Munster and was built between the 12th to the 13th century.